Sunday, March 23, 2025

 This paradox, btw, is not just true of Gates and Musk.
 It is a general character of conspiracy theory, maybe even a law.

 So what's going on with this Gates-Musk paradox?
-It seems as if the conspiracy theory crowd have purposely chosen the wrong targets, welcoming the dangerous Musks and Thiels and Kochs, while shining light on shadows that they themselves have cast for the purpose of shining a light on the unsuspecting.
+It seems as if the conspiracy theory crowd have purposely chosen the wrong targets, welcoming the dangerous Musks and Thiels and Kochs and big banks, while shining light on shadows that they themselves have cast for the purpose of shining a light on the unsuspecting.
 Crazy, no?

 It takes more effort to invent a danger than to acknowledge a public one in plain sight.
-So why all the attention to the benign philanthropists, embracing all the while the bullying, controlling and even transparently lying self-promoters?
+So why all the attention to the do-goody philanthropists, embracing all the while the self-professed self-oriented and even lying self-promoters?

 The obvious response is that a conspiracy theory has to have an element of secrecy and deception so they can't attach to Musk and Thiel or Charles Koch or the late Sheldon Adelson.
 And of course that's true about a conspiracy.
 But consider what that means about conspiracy theories and the theorists' concerns.
 Are the theorists concerned about nefarious actions and their dangers or are they concerned about secrecy and deception?
 Is conspiracy theory about danger or about distrust?
 The Musks and Thiels also do not inspire trust.
 The conspiracy theorist is not distrustful of the targets, they're distrustful of reality, of information.
 The essence of a fringe conspiracy is not just distrust, it's the fictionalization of distrust, the irreality that confirms their distrust.